Categories

 Here are the steps to handle multiple windows in Selenium WebDriver:

-Once you have all the window handles, you can use a loop to iterate through them and check for the window handle of the window you want to switch to.
+3. Iterate through the window handles using a loop and check for the window handle of the desired window you want to switch to.

-When you are done with the new window, you can switch back to the original window by using the window handle of the original window that you stored earlier.
+6. After completing the tasks in the new window, switch back to the original window by using the window handle of the original window that you stored earlier.

 61. How do you handle browser cookies in Selenium WebDriver?